John Shirley-Quirk: Biography

 With Scottish Opera he sang the roles among others of Count Almaviva, Don Giovanni, Don Alfonso, Mittenhofer (1970, Edinburgh Festival), Eugene Onegin and Golaud.
 He created the role of Gil-Martin in Thomas Wilson's Confessions of a Justified Sinner (1976).

 In Shirley-Quirk's wide concert repertory, he was particularly noted as a fine interpreter of Friar Lawrence in Berlioz's Roméo et Juliette, and in the solos in Bach's Passions, Handel's oratorios, Haydn's The Creation and The Seasons, Brahms's German Requiem, Elgar's The Dream of Gerontius (which he recorded with Britten conducting) and Tippett's The Vision of St Augustine (recorded under the composer's baton in 1971).
 In 1977 Shirley-Quirk created the role of Lev in Tippett's The Ice Break at Covent Garden.
 He also distinguished himself as an intelligent and sympathetic interpreter of lieder, mélodies and English song.

 Shirley-Quirk's vast discography includes many of Britten's works, Mahler's Eighth Symphony under Sir Georg Solti on Decca, and Vaughan Williams' vocal works under Sir David Willcocks and the Choir of King's College, Cambridge for EMI.
 He also sang in the premiere recording of Delius's Requiem in 1968, under Meredith Davies, shortly after a rare live performance (only the work's fifth performance in 62 years) at the Albert Hall with the same forces.
 Among his early recordings for Saga of British songs is the first complete version (including the Epilogue) of Vaughan Williams's Songs of Travel.

 His vocal art was noted for its "authoritative yet richly communicative" quality, while the gift for musical and verbal detail of a natural Lieder singer and the "oiled-teak smoothness" of his voice took listeners "to profound interpretive depths".

 Shirley-Quirk was appointed associate artistic director of the Aldeburgh Festival in 1982.
-From 1991 he was on the faculty of the Peabody Conservatory of Music in Baltimore, MD.
+From 1991 to 2012 he was on the faculty of the Peabody Conservatory of Music in Baltimore, MD.
+His students gave him the affectionate nickname "The Great Hyphen."